Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-05-01-test-content.md

 There are three different approaches to learning data science that I have been considering:

 * Option 1 – Get a job as a data analyst – which would be easier to get into - and learn Data Science on the job and/or on the side.
 There is a difference between a data analyst and a data scientist.
 If you’re confused about the differences, read XYZ which is a great summary.
-Fundamentally, however, a data analyst does X while a data scientist does Y..
+Fundamentally, however, a data analyst does X while a data scientist does Y.
 </br>

 * Option 2 - Bottom-up approach.
 Learn the math, statistics and programming first, then move on to more complex machine learning subjects.
 All traditional university programs fall into this bucket, although you can certainly decide to learn this way on your own as well.
 </br>

 * Option 3 - Top down approach.
 The focus is on building projects.
 You first start with a practical problem you want to solve, or a project you want to build.
 You then learn the minimum amount of programming and math to be able to complete it and put the work into production.
 Bootcamps, MOOCs (Massive Open Online Courses), self-taught learning through online videos and books fall in this category.
 </br>